influxdata/docs-v2/content/flux/v0.x/stdlib/influxdata/influxdb/buckets.md

 ------------------------------------------------------------------------------->

-`influxdb.buckets()` returns a list of buckets in the specified organization.
+`buckets()` returns a list of buckets in the specified organization.